If you need a more accessible version of this website, click this button on the right. Switch to Accessible Site

 When the joints or ligaments surrounding the cuboid bone in your foot are injured or torn, it’s possible you may develop cuboid syndrome.
 Certain forms of arthritis may increase your chances of getting cuboid syndrome, such as osteoarthritis and gout.
 Common risk factors for this condition may include obesity, wearing footwear that is too tight or lacks support, not stretching before working out, partaking in physical activity on uneven surfaces, and a lack of rest between physical activities.
 Pain on the lateral side of your foot is a common indicator of cuboid syndrome, along with tenderness and redness towards that area.
 If you believe you have developed cuboid syndrome, please consult with a podiatrist for advice on treatment options.

 Cuboid syndrome, also known as cuboid subluxation, occurs when the joints and ligaments near the cuboid bone in the foot become torn.
 If you have cuboid syndrome, consult with Dr. Robert Hope from Riverside Podiatry.
-Our doctor will assess your condition and provide you with quality foot treatment.
+Our doctor will assess your condition and provide you with quality foot and ankle treatment.

 Cuboid syndrome is a common cause of lateral foot pain, which is pain on the outside of the foot.
-The condition may happen suddenly due to an sprain, or it may develop slowly overtime from repetitive tension through the bone and surrounding structures.
+The condition may happen suddenly due to an ankle sprain, or it may develop slowly overtime from repetitive tension through the bone and surrounding structures.

 Causes